Komanawa-Solutions-Ltd/olw-decision-tree/README.rst

 This Confluence space provides a repository for the resources and examples developed as part of Stage 1 of the Mitigation Effectiveness Monitoring Design Framework project.
 Note that this space was created to support the project and provide a resource point for the project team.
 It is not intended to be a comprehensive resource for all things related to decision tree and is provided here in an as-is state.

-The main point of entry to this space is:
+`This link provides the main point of entry to this space <https://komanawa-solutions-ltd.github.io/olw-decision-tree/Mitigation-Effectiveness--Monitoring-Design-Framework_49348612.html>`_

 ..
 TODO - add link to main page